An arthouse cinema in the heart of Cairo

 Since its inception in 2014, Zawya has also been responsible for MIF’s yearly Panorama of the European Film, which was originally launched by MIF in 2004 and which showcases award-winning feature and documentary productions from across Europe.
 The Panorama has become one of the most awaited annual cinema rendez-vous for all cinephiles and industry professionals in Egypt, due to the quality and uncensored nature of films and the rich exchanges and debates with international guests.

 Zawya also regularly hosts and organizes events in partnership with other like-minded cultural institutions in Egypt such as D-CAF (Downtown Contemporary Arts Festival), Cimatheque Alternative Film Center, Cairo Contemporary Dance Center and Cairobserver.
-Hybrid Reels, Zawya Short Film Festival, Cairo Cinema Days, Ibero-American Film Week, and Animation Weekend are examples of events that are organized annually, within that framework of diversification and cooperation.
+Hybrid Reels, Zawya Shorts, Cairo Cinema Days, Ibero-American Film Week, and Animation Weekend are examples of events that are organized regularly, within that framework of diversification and cooperation.

 In 2015, Zawya Distribution was conceived with the intention of creating an alternative distribution model bridging the gap between independent Egyptian films and their audience through targeted and encompassing strategies.
 Zawya Distribution works to give films a long shelf life, traversing past the theatrical release with a strong exhibition on TV channels, VoD and other ancillary forms of distribution, including non-commercial releases.

-A project which started with a 175-seat screening hall in Cinema Odeon has established itself, within a mere few years, as a cinematic brand, present in several outlets within and beyond the capital, either on permanent basis, with weekly screening programs and various workshops
+In September 2018, Zawya relocated to downtown’s Cinema Karim to manage two screens with a combined capacity of 387 seats.
+A project which started with a 175-seat screening hall in Cinema Odeon has established itself, within a mere few years, as a cinematic brand, present in several outlets within and beyond the capital.